Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: System Model

-System-wide, this leads to executions (also called runs) that can be represented by the generated sequence of configurations, which are the vectors of the local states of all the processes and their unprocessed messages sets taken at the global time when some process takes a step.
+System-wide, this leads to executions (also called runs) starting at time 0 that can be represented by the generated sequence of configurations, which are the vectors of the local states of all the processes and the set of still unprocessed delivered messages, taken at the global time when some process takes a step.

-Regarding protocols, we will primarily assume a flooding full-information protocol, where all processes will broadcast their full history whenever they make a step.
-Although highly impractical and inefficient, such a protocol is favorable for exploring solvability/impossibility issues.
-However, we will also present a minimalistic protocol, in terms of message size and processing, that solves firing rebels with relay.